tscanlin/tocbot/README.md

 // orderedList can be set to false to generate unordered lists (ul)
 // instead of ordered lists (ol)
 orderedList: true,
-// If there is a fixed article scroll container, set to calculate titles' offset
+// If there is a fixed article scroll container, set to calculate offset.
 scrollContainer: null,
-// prevent ToC DOM rendering if it's already rendered by an external system
+// prevent ToC DOM rendering if it's already rendered by an external system.
 skipRendering: false,
 // Optional callback to change heading labels.
 // For example it can be used to cut down and put ellipses on multiline headings you deem too long.